 Important wine-growing community with the full name "Mörbisch am See" in the Burgenland DAC area Leithaberg

 (formerly Neusiedlersee-Hügelland, Austria).
 It is located on Lake Neusiedl and very close to the Hungarian border.
-The place belonged like the entire Burgenland until 1920/1921 Hungary
+The place, like all of Burgenland, belonged to 1920/1921 Hungary

-, On the occasion of a border inspection of the Hungarian king Bela IV.
-(1235-1270) the place was first mentioned in 1250 as "Possessio Megyes".
-The first documentary mention of vineyards in Mörbisch took place in 1331, but it is quite certain that winegrowing was already practiced here many centuries before.
-The vineyards cover 450 hectares of vineyards, which extend in larger terraces along the Ruster Hügellandes to the reed belt of Lake Neusiedl.
-The vineyards lying in the direction of Lake Neusiedl are considered to be the best quality soils.
+, On the occasion of a border inspection by the Hungarian king Bela IV.
+(1235-1270), the place was first mentioned in 1250 as "Possessio Megyes".
+Vineyards in Mörbisch were first mentioned in records in 1331, but it is fairly certain that viticulture had been practiced here many centuries before.
+The vineyards cover 450 hectares of vineyards, which extend in larger terraces along the Rust hill country to the reed belt of Lake Neusiedl.
+The vineyards lying in the direction of Lake Neusiedl are considered the best quality soils.

 , Haidäcker, Satz (Satzäcker), Seeäcker, outline, Waldäcker and Wieser.
-The diverse soils of the area range from weathered primeval rocks, sandy soils with mica schist to clay and humus soils.
-There is a pannonic climate, in the region most of the sunny days in Austria are counted.
+The diverse soils of the area range from weathered primary rock soils, sandy soils with mica slate to loam and humus soils.
+The Pannonian climate prevails, and the region has the most sunny days in Austria.
 In addition, Lake Neusiedl creates an excellent microclimate for viticulture.
-To 80% of the white varieties Welschriesling, Pinot Blanc, Chardonnay, Neuburger, Grüner Veltliner, Muscat Ottonel and Sauvignon Blanc are cultivated.
-The most important red wines are Blaufränkisch
+80% of the white varieties Welschriesling, Pinot Blanc, Chardonnay, Neuburger, Grüner Veltliner, Muskat-Ottonel and Sauvignon Blanc are cultivated.
+The most important types of red wine are Blaufränkisch

 , Zweigelt and Cabernet Sauvignon.
-Known wineries of the municipality Mörbisch are Grenzhof-Fiedler
+Well-known wineries in the municipality of Mörbisch Grenzhof-Fiedler

 .
 Rebhof summer